Huang-W/huangw-dev/pgp-install.md

 Is this correct? (y/N) y
 ```

-Enter a real name, email address, and a comment if you wish
+Enter a real name and email address.
+Enter a comment if you wish.

 ```
 GnuPG needs to construct a user ID to identify your key.